gbdev/rgbds/README.md

 cmake --install build
 ```

-Two parameters available when building are a prefix (e.g. to put the executables in a directory)
+Both build systems support a prefix (e.g. to install into a specific directory)
-and a suffix (e.g. to append the version number or commit ID).
+and a suffix (e.g. to append the version number or commit ID):

 ```sh
 make